·Updated

 END IF;

--- Check for specific entity permission
+-- Specific entity permission

 IF v_scopes @> jsonb_build_array(jsonb_build_object(

-'entity_type', p_entity_type,
+'entity_type', p_entity_type, 'entity_id', p_entity_id, 'action', p_action

 )) OR v_scopes @> jsonb_build_array(jsonb_build_object(

-'entity_type', p_entity_type,
+'entity_type', p_entity_type, 'entity_id', p_entity_id, 'action', '*'

 )) THEN